-To promote the culture of accountability and integrity within the Group, anti-bribery, fraud and corruption in any form or in relation to any parties are all strictly prohibited.
-In addition, employees are required to abide by the guidelines set out in the Code of Conduct and the Employee Handbook during daily operations.
-All employees are prohibited from accepting any benefits from other bodies except promotional gifts, or souvenirs with a predefined maximum value limit.
+To promote the culture of accountability and integrity within the Group, bribery, fraud and corruption in any form or in relation to any parties are all strictly prohibited.
+The Group's directors and employees have received anti-corruption training in the form of reading materials at least once.
+The Group's Code of Conduct and the Employee Handbook includes guidelines for anti-bribery to enhance employees' understanding of integrity behaviours in the workplace.
+The Group provides the Code of Conduct and the Employee Handbook with guidelines for anti-bribery for every new employee.
+All directors and employees are prohibited from accepting any benefits from other bodies except promotional gifts, or souvenirs with a predefined maximum value limit.
 The Group recognises that refusing gifts or money may cause disrespect, and therefore under special circumstances, the employee may accept the courtesies and reports to the Group and consults their supervisors for a suitable handling method.
 However, should the acceptance of such gifts or money may compromise the integrity and objectivity of the employee or may cause the employee to commit any actions that may jeopardise the Group's interest, the employee should refuse such gifts or money.
 Failure to do so might lead to disciplinary action, including termination of appointment.

-In order to maintain a corporate culture of integrity, the Group's directors and employees have attended anti-corruption training with a total training hours of 7 hours and 5 hours respectively in FY2022.
+In order to maintain a corporate culture of integrity, the Group's directors and employees have attended 11.5 hours and 25 hours of anti-corruption training respectively in FY2023.
 Such training could enrich their professional skills and knowledge in their respective roles and responsibilities regarding anti-corruption and business ethics.